Flood mitigation in Darwin region

 NT Emergency Services monitors the conditions of Rapid Creek in the event of heavy rainfall.
 A warning is triggered in the event that Rapid Creek rises to a level that is considered a flood risk, whereby NT Emergency Services will give warning to impacted residents.

-For more information on how prepare a household emergency plan go to securent.nt.gov.au.
+For more information on how to prepare a household emergency plan, go to the SecureNT website.

-River height information for Rapid Creek can be found on the Bureau of Meteorology’s website.
+For river height information for Rapid Creek, go to the Bureau of Meteorology’s website.

 Darwin International Airport